 - Centrally locate the furnace with respect to the proposed or existing air distribution system. - Ensure the temperature of the return air entering the furnace is between 55°F and 100°F when the furnace is heating. - Provisions must be made for venting combustion products outdoors through a proper venting system.
 The length of flue pipe could be a limiting factor in locating the furnace. - Ensure adequate combustion air is available for the furnace.
 Improper or insufficient combustion air can expose building occupants to gas combustion products that could include carbon monoxide.
 Refer to Combustion and Ventilation Air Requirements section. - The furnace must be level.
-If the furnace is to be set on a floor that may become wet or damp at times, the furnace should be supported above the floor on a concrete base sized approximately 1-1/2" larger than the base of the furnace. - Ensure upflow or horizontal furnaces are not installed directly on carpeting, or any other combustible material.
-The only combustible material allowed is wood.

-Exposure to contaminated combustion air will result in safety and performance-related problems.
+If the furnace is to be set on a floor that may become wet or damp at times, the furnace should be supported above the floor on a concrete base sized approximately 1-1⁄2" larger than the base of the furnace. - Ensure upflow or horizontal furnaces are not installed directly on carpeting, or any other combustible material.
+The only combustible material allowed is wood. - Exposure to contaminated combustion air will result in safety and performance-related problems.
 Do not install the furnace where the combustion air is exposed to the following substances:

-chlorinated waxes or cleaners chlorine-based swimming pool chemicals water softening chemicals deicing salts or chemicals carbon tetrachloride halogen type refrigerants cleaning solutions (such as perchloroethylene) printing inks paint removers varnishes hydrochloric acid cements and glues antistatic fabric softeners for clothes dryers and masonry acid washing materials
+chlorinated waxes or cleaners chlorine-based swimming pool chemicals water softening chemicals deicing salts or chemicals carbon tetrachloride halogen type refrigerants cleaning solutions (such as perchloroethylene)

+printing inks

+paint removers

+varnishes

+hydrochloric acid

+cements and glues

+antistatic fabric softeners for clothes dryers and masonry acid washing materials

-- If the furnace is used in connection with a cooling unit, install the furnace upstream or in parallel with the cooling unit coil.
-Premature heat exchanger failure will result if the cooling unit coil is placed ahead of the furnace. - For vertical applications, the minimum cooling coil width shall not be less than furnace width minus 1".
+- If the furnace is used in connection with a cooling unit, install the furnace upstream of the cooling coil.
 Additionally, a coil installed above an upflow furnace or under a counterflow furnace may be the same width as the furnace or may be one size larger than the furnace.
-Example: a "C" width coil may be installed with a "B" width furnace. - For upflow applications, the front of the coil and furnace must face the same direction. - If the furnace is installed in a residential garage, position the furnace so that the burners and ignition source are located not less than 18 inches (457 mm) above the floor.
-Protect the furnace from physical damage by vehicles. - If the furnace is installed horizontally, the furnace access doors must be vertical so that the burners fire horizontally into the heat exchanger.
+Example: a "C" width coil may be installed with a "B" width furnace. - For all applications, the front of the coil and furnace must face the same direction. - If the furnace is installed in a residential garage, position the furnace so that the burners and ignition source are located not less than 18 inches (457 mm) above the floor.
+Protect the furnace from physical damage by vehicles.

+- If the furnace is installed horizontally, the furnace access doors must be vertical so that the burners fire horizontally into the heat exchanger.
 Do not install the unit with the access doors on the "up/top" or "down/bottom" side of the furnace. - Do not connect this furnace to a chimney flue that serves a separate appliance designed to burn solid fuel. - Counterflow installation over a noncombustible floor.
 Before setting the furnace over the plenum opening, ensure the surface around the opening is smooth and level.
 A tight seal should be made between the furnace base and floor by using a silicon rubber caulking compound or cement grout. - Counterflow installation over a combustible floor.
 If installation over a combustible floor becomes necessary, use an accessory subbase (see Specification Sheet applicable to your model for details).
 A special accessory subbase must be used for upright counterflow unit installations over any combustible material including wood.
-Follow the instructions with the subbase for proper installations.

-Do not install the furnace directly on carpeting, tile, or other combustible material other than wood flooring.
-(NOTE: The subbase will not be required if an air conditioning coil is installed between the supply air opening on the furnace and the floor.
+Follow the instructions with the subbase for proper installations. - Do not install the furnace directly on carpeting, tile, or other combustible material other than wood flooring.
+NOTE: The subbase will not be required if an air conditioning coil is installed between the supply air opening on the furnace and the floor.
 The air conditioning coil must be downstream from the heat exchanger of the furnace.